giry-dev/mangrove-docs/docs/strat-lib/tutorials/smart-offer.md

 ### Emit in Posthook

-When using our new contract we can inspect traces and addresses, but for illustrative purposes insert the following to emit an event in the %%posthookSuccess|posthookSuccess%% when the offer is successfully taken.
+When using our new contract we can inspect traces and addresses, but for illustrative purposes insert the following to emit an event in the %%posthook|posthook%% when the offer is successfully taken.

 Invoking `super` makes sure the offer is reposted in case it was not fully taken.